-If you have only one Director you are considered a one person Company for the purposes of Auto-enrolment and can opt out of the whole thing.
+If you have only one Director (or only employ Directors) you are considered a one person Company for the purposes of Auto-enrolment and can opt out of the whole thing.

 If you are a Contractor that has employed your spouse and they are paid less than £10,000 then you can still call yourself a one person company for auto-enrolment purposes.
-If the spouse earns more than £10,000 then see ‘If you have employees below’.
+However, if the spouse earns more than £10,000 and is not a Director then see ‘If you have employees below’.

 Should you opt out?

 The downside of opting out is that you miss out on the small government contribution available under auto-enrolment.

 The Government contribution is 0.2% of your qualifying earnings.
 So if you are on a salary of £10,000 that is £20 per year.
 The Government contribution is set to rise to 0.6% on 6 April 2018 and then to 1% on 6 April 2019.

 For the present we do not see the Government contribution as worthwhile and would advise one person companies to opt-out.

 However, we would always recommend that you have a pension and make contributions, apart from the obvious point about saving for your retirement, it is also a tax efficient way to extract funds from your Company.